-Maximize the impact of intervention services by managing caseloads and adequately serving infants and toddlers with significant delays or with pre-existing conditions in the Early Steps program which will reduce the need for more costly treatments as the children get older.
+Maximize the impact of intervention services by managing caseloads and adequately serving infants and toddlers with significant delays or with pre-existing conditions in the Early Steps program.

 Support the prohibition of the use of seclusion and restraint rooms in school settings.

 Implement universal developmental screening and improve the process for referrals to the Florida Diagnostic and Learning Resources System (FDLRS) for comprehensive assessment and access to appropriate interventions to optimize investments supporting children’s healthy development.

 Streamline the transition between Part C and Part B services to ensure families can navigate the changes between infant and toddler services offered through the Department of Health and preschool services offered through the Department of Education.

 Develop a network of high quality early learning programs with practitioners trained in trauma informed care for children in foster care with dedicated revenue for services.

 Support young adults who are leaving foster care and are transitioning to independence.